How to Setup an Electric Guitar for Drop C Tunings and low Heavy Metal Tunings.

 Before we go and put heavier string on your guitar and retune it, let's take a look at what style of bridge you have.
 Different electric guitar bridges will affect what type of adjustments you will need to be make with the heavier strings.

-How to set up a Les Paul Style Bridge for Drop Tunings.
+How to set up a Les Paul Style or Fixed Bridge for Drop Tunings.

 How to set up a Floyd Rose Bridge for Drop Tunings.